necordjs/necord.org/content/contributing/funding.md

 # Funding

 Necord is an open source project with its ongoing development made possible thanks to the support by the community.
-This framework is a result of the long road, full of sleepless nights, working after hours, and busy weekends.
+This library is a result of the long road, full of sleepless nights, working after hours, and busy weekends.

 If you wish to support Necord financially, thank you!
 You can use the following methods to send your donation: